Contact Us for a Free Consultation (213) 542-0979

 A simple assault is a misdemeanor charge and often involves behavior that is on the borderline between criminal conduct and non-criminal conduct.
 An aggravated assault charge means that you were attempting to cause serious bodily injury to another person.

-If you did end up causing them serious bodily injury then you could be charged with both aggravated assault and battery.
+If you did end up causing them severe bodily injury, then you could be charged with both aggravated assault and battery.
 Aggravated assault shows reckless conduct or an extreme indifference to human life.

 For example, if you act like you're going to hit somebody but you stop short of hitting them, you might be charged with simple assault.
-If you're driving around recklessly in a crosswalk nearly running people over, that would certainly be an aggravated assault.
+If you're driving around recklessly in a crosswalk, nearly running people over, that would undoubtedly be an aggravated assault.

 The difference between simple assault and aggravated assault has to do with how reckless the behavior was.
-Aggravated assault refers to knowingly and recklessly doing something that shows extreme indifference to human life and could cause great bodily injury to another person.
+Aggravated assault refers to knowingly and recklessly doing something that shows extreme indifference to human life and could cause significant bodily injury to another person.
+The legal consequences for aggravated assault are more severe, including potential loss of rights and significant prison time, making it crucial to have a strong legal defense.

-Obviously, if you assault a law enforcement officer, you're going to put yourself in a much more difficult position because not only will you be charged with assault or aggravated assault, you could also be charged with other crimes depending on what the scenario is.
+Suppose you assault a law enforcement officer.
+In that case, you're going to put yourself in a much more difficult position because not only will you be charged with assault or aggravated assault, but you could also be charged with other crimes, depending on what the scenario is.

-There are certain charges that relate only to police officers, but if you're doing anything to a police officer that would be a crime if you did it to another citizen, it won't necessarily be charged differently.
-However, the prosecutors are going to be looking at your criminal activity much more seriously due to their friendly relationship with the police.
+Certain charges relate only to police officers, but if you do anything to a police officer, that would be a crime.
+You won't necessarily be charged differently if you did it to another citizen.
+However, the prosecutors will look at your criminal activity more seriously due to their friendly relationship with the police.

 Use Of A Weapon Enhancing Charges To Felony

 In California, for example, using a gun to commit a robbery will result in a 10-year enhancement to the robbery charge.
-That means that 10 years can be added to the sentence if you're convicted.
+That means ten years can be added to the sentence if convicted.

 Assault with a deadly weapon is a serious crime in its own right, and you would be charged with that crime under Penal Code Section 245(a) as well as a special allegation related to your use of a weapon.

-For example, if you fire a weapon and hit somebody there's a 25-year special allegation for that.
-Anytime you use a weapon to commit a crime it's going to be a serious charge and you're going to be facing multiple years in prison.
+For example, if you fire a weapon and hit somebody, there's a 25-year special allegation for that.
+Anytime you use a gun to commit a crime, it's going to be a serious charge, and you're going to be facing multiple years in prison.

 Penalties For Conviction Of Aggravated Assault

-If you are charged with aggravated assault, the case will typically be charged as a felony and you will likely be looking at prison time.
-Whether you get prison time or probation depends on how serious your conduct was and whether you have a prior criminal record.
+If you are charged with aggravated assault, the case will typically be charged as a felony, and you will likely be looking at prison time.
+Whether you get prison time or probation depends on how severe your conduct was and whether you have a prior criminal record.

-The more serious the crime, the longer you're looking at in prison.
-Even if you do get probation on a felony charge you're looking at up to a year in Los Angeles County Jail.
+The more serious the crime, the longer you'll spend in prison.
+Even if you get probation on a felony charge, you'll spend up to a year in Los Angeles County Jail.

 Aggravated assault is serious business.
-If you're charged with this crime or other crimes associated with it, you're going to want to contact an attorney right away.
-Make sure the attorney gets your full story so they can start making some moves on your behalf to do damage control and put you in the best possible position.
+If you're charged with this crime or other associated crimes, you will want to contact an attorney immediately.
+Please ensure the attorney gets your whole story so they can start taking action to mitigate the damage and put you in the best possible position.

-You will likely be required to pay restitution if you caused any damage to another person.
-For example, if somebody loses a significant amount of money because of actions you took, then the prosecutors believe it's their job to make sure that the person is compensated.
+If you cause damage to another person, you will likely be required to pay restitution.
+For example, if somebody loses a significant amount of money because of your actions, the prosecutors believe it's their job to ensure that the person is compensated.

 In Los Angeles County, anybody convicted of a crime is also going to have to pay what's called a victim's restitution fund.
 Los Angeles County collects money for victims of crime and each criminal defendant who gets convicted pays into that fund.

 There are alternative programs, but they're only available in unique situations.
-Aggravated assault is conduct that can seriously injure somebody, conduct that shows disregard for others.
+Aggravated assault is conduct that can seriously injure somebody and conduct that shows disregard for others.

-Judges and prosecutors obviously don't like that and they punish that type of behavior severely.
+Judges and prosecutors don't like that, and they severely punish that type of behavior.
 You would have to show that your conduct was an aberration and that it falls outside the range of behavior that the aggravated assault penalties are designed to protect against.

-Your attorney would be the one to argue that on your behalf in order to put you in the best position.
-You may be able to avoid going to jail or prison and try to get a deferred entry of the judgment or other related program.
+Your attorney would argue that this would put you in the best position.
+You can avoid going to jail or prison and try to get a deferred entry of the judgment or other related program.

 Possible Defenses To Aggravated Assault Charges

-What you need to do is sit down with an attorney who is qualified to handle this type of offense and give them all the information.
-That doesn't mean the information that you think is relevant or that you think might help you – you've got to give them “the good, the bad, and the ugly.”
+You need to sit down with an attorney who is qualified to handle this type of offense and give them all the information.
+That doesn't mean the information that you think is relevant or that you think might help you—you've got to give them “the good, the bad, and the ugly.”

-You've got to make sure that the attorney has a full picture of what actually happened in your criminal case.
+You must ensure that the attorney has a complete picture of what happened in your criminal case.
 Of course, there are defenses to an aggravated assault charge – there are defenses to any criminal charge – but your attorney can't pull those defenses out of thin air.

 The defenses come from the facts and circumstances of the case.
-That's why it's important to give your criminal defense attorney a full account of what happened so they can argue on your behalf and make sure that every single aspect of your case is looked at.
-If you do have a defense, you want to make sure that it is asserted.
+That's why it's crucial to give your criminal defense attorney a complete account of what happened so they can argue on your behalf and ensure that every aspect of your case is considered.
+If you have a defense, you want to assert it.

-Any time you do talk to the police, you want to have your attorney there.
-You want to have discussed what you're going to talk about with your attorney, especially if it's a very serious offense like an aggravated assault.
-You and your attorney are going to have to make a mutual decision that you want to talk to the police because you believe it's in your best interest.
+Whenever you talk to the police, you want to have your attorney there.
+You want to discuss what you'll talk about with your attorney, especially if it's a serious offense like an aggravated assault.
+You and your attorney will have to make a mutual decision that you want to talk to the police because you believe it's in your best interest.

-You're going to want to establish what benefit you may get if you talk.
-In Los Angeles County and state cases, cooperating with the police is almost never a good idea.
-They don't really have a system set up for people to cooperate.
-Cooperation is more likely to be beneficial in a federal setting than in a state setting.
+You'll want to determine what benefit you may get if you talk.
+In Los Angeles County and state cases, cooperating with the police is rarely a good idea.
+They need to set up a system for people to cooperate.
+Cooperation is more likely beneficial in a federal than a state setting.

-Any time you're going to speak to police you want to have your attorney there, but I would say that most of the time it's a bad idea to talk to the police.
-If you're in doubt, you obviously want to make sure that you don't say anything.
+Any time you're going to speak to the police, you want to have your attorney there, but most of the time, it's a bad idea to talk to the police.
+You must ensure you don't say anything if you're in doubt.
 Tell the police you'd feel more comfortable if your attorney was present.

 What Can a Criminal Defense Attorney Do To Help Me?

-The most important thing that a criminal defense attorney can do if you're facing a serious charge such as aggravated assault is to make sure that your side of the story is heard by the police, the prosecutors, the judge, and the jury.
+The most important thing that a criminal defense attorney can do if you're facing a serious charge such as aggravated assault is to ensure that the police, prosecutors, the judge, and the jury hear your side of the story.

-If you have a case where you have done something wrong they're going to be the ones to negotiate with the prosecutors and bring up all the mitigating factors related to you and your circumstances.
-In other words, they're going to be your champion.
+If you have a case where you have done something wrong, they will be the ones to negotiate with the prosecutors and raise all the mitigating factors related to you and your circumstances.
+In other words, they're going to be your champions.

 Menu